 - Tetiana Davydiuk (University of Pennsylvania, Wharton School of Business), whose research uses a dynamic general equilibrium (DSGE) model to understand what defines the optimal stringency of capital regulation over the business and financial cycles.

 - Victor Duarte (Massachusetts Institute of Technology), who is working on a project on the impact of price and wage rigidities on capital structure in a general equilibrium setting.
 Another one of his projects involves the development of numerical methods to efficiently solve large non-linear DSGE models.

 - Paymon Khorrami (University of Chicago), who investigates the role of financial frictions in asset pricing and macroeconomics with his recent work studying linkages between growth in income inequality and financial intermediation, which have been observed in the U.S. and other developed countries.

-- Willem van Vliet (University of Chicago), whose research focused on developing new measures of systemic risk.
+- Willem van Vliet (University of Chicago), who focuses on developing new measures of systemic risk.
 He is developing a strategy to estimate the interconnectedness of financial institutions from market data in a way that distinguishes between contagion and correlated fundamentals.

-With this round of funding, the MFM Initiative had granted support to 46 PhD students since the 2012–2013 academic year.
-Funding will again be offered to students in 2018.
+With this round of funding, the MFM Initiative had granted support to 61 PhD students since the 2012–2013 academic year.